OneMadGypsy/python_tts/README.md

 You can save the speech to `.wav` by either calling `.save(text_or_filepath)` or `.say(text_or_filepath, True)`.
 This will name the `wav` with the current timestamp, and save in a `tts_wav` directory that is created in whatever path `os.getcwd()` returns.

 Both `Balcon` and `ESpeak` classes extend `TTS`.
-I think I made `TTS` generic enough to be easily extended for other tts command line engines
+I think I made `TTS` generic enough to be easily extended for other tts command line engines.

 Below are the "docs" for Balcon and Espeak commands, if you'd like to add more features to my script.